Victims Services Community Worker Training Program

 The training will provide guidance for making eligible applications and understanding the nuances of the application process, plus tips for avoiding common mistakes.
 It aims to ensure that more victim-survivors receive the compensation they are entitled to under the Victims Rights and Support Act.

-Context for this training
+Background for this training

 The process of applying for Victims Compensation is complex and requires accurate documentation.
 The legislation outlines specific eligibility criteria for victims with various financial assistance categories and strict time limits for submitting claims.
 Incorrectly completed forms and poor-quality supporting evidence can render victim-survivors ineligible for support.